-During his first few weeks at school, Richard was looking for other Christians who he could relate with and could help him mature in his faith as he learned about Jesus.
+During his first few weeks at school, Richard was looking for other Christians whom he could relate with and who could help him mature in his faith as he learned about Jesus.
 “God drew me to Cru at my university,” he recalls.

 “It was really delightful when I met young people who really loved Jesus Christ and who were really committed to follow Jesus Christ,” he says.
-The students involved with Cru were not only a positive influence to Richard, but he was impressed because of the way they lived out their faith even though surrounded by temptation and secular living among classmates.
+Not only were the students involved with Cru a positive influence on Richard, but he was impressed because of the way they lived out their faith even though they were surrounded by temptation and by classmates who didn’t follow Christ.

-There were people who impacted his life, students who were standing firm in their faith and acting as a positive example to him.
-The Cru community helped train him; one young person even went so far to skip class and come meet with him to help him understand his new faith in Christ.
+There were people who impacted his life by standing firm in their faith and acting as positive examples to him.
+The Cru community helped him take the next steps in his faith; one young person even went so far as to skip class and come meet with him to help him understand his new faith in Christ.
 “That showed me real love,” Richard says.

-As he grew in his faith through Bible reading, prayer and other training tools , Richard began talking with peers about his faith using the Four Spiritual Laws booklet.
+As he grew in his faith through Bible reading, prayer and Cru’s training tools, Richard began talking with peers about his faith using the Four Spiritual Laws booklet.
 “It’s helped me to grow and really experience the Christian life,” he says.
-And, eventually Richard began to train and encourage other young people with the same tools.
+Eventually, Richard began to train and encourage other young people using the tools that helped him.

-Now that Richard has become a student leader on campus, he continues to trust God as he meets with young Christians, encouraging them in their walk with Jesus.
+When Richard became a student leader on campus, he continued to trust God as he meets with young Christians, encouraging them in their walks with Jesus.
 “It’s exciting to see how God is really fulfilling His plan for my life,” he says.